-- 1. The elections staff is forbidden from approving campaign materials that: - 1. cannot be removed at the end of the Campaign; or - 2. are likely to permanently damage or alterproperty. - 2.
+- 1. The elections staff is forbidden from approving campaign materials that: - a. cannot be removed at the end of the Campaign; or - b. are likely to permanently damage or alter property. - 2.
 Where a candidate uses a forbidden campaign material, the offending campaign materials shall be destroyed and the C.R.O. may assess an additional penalty to that candidate, as set out in Section 39.